andytill/oneup/README.md

     make perfs

 This runs a benchmarks of oneup and `ets:update_counter` tests.
+Testing has shown that oneup can achieve upto 100 times the throughput of ets when multiple processes write to a single key.